robinmanuelthiel/xamarinworkshop/04 Speaker App with Xamarin.Forms/README.md

 </ContentPage>
 ```

-Inside the `MainPage.xaml.cs` code behind file, we now have to implement these Event Handlers sothat they can be called whenever the user selected an item.
+Inside the `MainPage.xaml.cs` code behind file, we now have to implement these Event Handlers so that they can be called whenever the user selected an item.

 ```csharp
 private void Session_ItemSelected(object sender, Xamarin.Forms.SelectedItemChangedEventArgs e)